 Adults were spoiled-for-choice!
 Each picnic bench offered a different theme.
 You could choose from Italian, American, Mexican, Vegetarian, British and of course Welsh!
 I love that they included a very patriotic bench on their menu called Welsh Dragon.

 I chose the American Dream – a classic cheeseburger, hot dog, fries and onion rings on the bottom.
-BBQ wings, cheesecake, apple pie, mini cupcake and milkshake on the top tier.
+BBQ wings, cheesecake, apple pie, a mini cupcake and a milkshake on the top tier.

 Our meals came on mini wooden picnic benches.
 As soon as the kids caught sight, they squealed with excitement, and their eyes were as big as saucers.
 That was a special moment.

 Our picnic was an experience in itself, and it certainly made mealtime fun.

 The kids loved it and even said so on their mini feedback form.

 We had full bellies, so it was time to go chasing waterfalls.